Automating-GIS-processes/CSC/source/course-info/who-are-you.rst

 Programming background
 ----------------------

-- You have been programming 4.5 years (median)
+- You have been programming 3 years (median)

-    - Some of you have just started whereas some of you have programmed for 30 years
+    - Some of you have just started whereas some of you have programmed over 15 years

-- Many of you have experience either in Python (58 %) or R (50 %).
+- Many of you have experience either in Python (86 %) or R (71 %).

-    - You have experience also from many other languages such as Java, C, Javascript, Matlab, Perl, Fortran, Bash, Android
+    - You have experience also from many other languages such as Java, C, Javascript, Matlab, Pascal, PHP, Bash

 - Most of you understand the basics of programming well.
 Good!

 GIS background
 --------------

 - You are fairly experienced in doing GIS!
-Median: 5 years (between 0-30 years), your average experience rating was 3/5.
+Median: 10.5 years (between 5 - 20 years), your average experience rating was 4.5 / 5.

-- Most of you have experience in Quantum GIS (90 %) and ArcGIS (80 %)
+- Most of you have experience in Quantum GIS (86 %) and ArcGIS (86 %)

-    - You have also experience from many other GIS softwares / frameworks such as MapInfo, R, GRASS, PostGIS, SAGA, Geoserver, GDAL, Whitebox
+    - You have also experience from many other GIS softwares / frameworks such as MapInfo, R, GRASS, PostGIS, Geoserver, GDAL, MapServer, MapProxy, Deegree, Sqlite/Geopackage, OpenLayers, Cesium, PDAL

 What would you like to learn?
 -----------------------------

 **What will be covered**

-- Basics of doing GIS with Python without using desktop softwares such as ArcGIS.
+- Introduction to Python libraries for GIS
     - **Good!** That is exactly what we are here for! 😎

 - Raster processing in Python